-In this modern day and age, getting work done outside an office is much easier compared to the old days.
+In this modern day and age, getting work done outside an office is much easier compared to yesteryears.

 Working remotely kills two birds with one stone.
 It almost sounds too good to be true.
 Not only do you get to choose where to work (and get actual work done), you can tick off places on your travel bucket list, too.
 But in order to achieve a smooth and productive digital nomad work experience, preparation is incredibly paramount.
-This is where the hard work comes in and where this list will come in useful!
+This is where the hard work comes in and where this list comes to good use.

 Average internet speed: 30 Mbps

 Nomadic cost of living: USD 1278 per month (HUF 332,950 per month)

 The most populous city in Hungary, Budapest is known for its rich history, charming architecture and happening nightlife.
 With the city’s cafe-culture and safe walkability, digital nomads can easily find a work sanctuary among the neighborhood - after taking a dip in their famous baths and devouring paprika-spiced dishes, of course.

 Loffice, 30 mbps